Happening-Community/requests-and-offers/documentation/specifications.md

 - **OrganizationRequests**: A link from the organization's to a request.
 It is an index of all the requests made by the organization.
 - **OrganizationOffers**: A link from the organization's to an offer.
 It is an index of all the offers made to the organization.

-#### 4.3.3 Project/Organization administrators
+#### 4.2.3 Project/Organization Facilitators

-Projects and Organizations administrators are integral to the operation and governance of projects and organizations within the network.
+Projects and Organizations facilitators are integral to the operation and governance of projects and organizations within the network.
 They serve as the responsibles for the management and representation of their respective projects or organizations.

-##### 4.3.3.1 Onboarding and Approval
+##### 4.2.3.1 Onboarding and Approval

-- Projects and organizations administrators are individuals or groups designated to represent a project or organization within the network.
-They are onboarded and approved by the network's administrators to participate in the network, taking on the role of administrators of projects or organizations.
+- Projects and organizations facilitators are individuals or groups designated to represent a project or organization within the network.
+They are onboarded and approved by the network's administrators to participate in the network, taking on the role of facilitators of projects or organizations.

-##### 4.3.3.2 Personal Profile
+##### 4.2.3.2 Project/Organization Profile

-- Projects and organizations administrators can file out their personal profiles, including their skills, location, type, etc. This profile is crucial for matching their expertise with relevant requests and offers within the network and for making offers and requests on behalf of their projects or organizations.
+- Projects and organizations facilitators can file out their personal profiles, including their skills, location, type, etc. This profile is crucial for matching their expertise with relevant requests and offers within the network and for making offers and requests on behalf of their projects or organizations.

-##### 4.3.3.3 Offers and Requests
+##### 4.2.3.3 Offers and Requests

-- Projects and organizations administrators can make offers and requests for themselves and on behalf of their projects or organizations, such as fundraising, editing support, or testing of hApp.
+- Projects and organizations facilitators can make offers and requests for themselves and on behalf of their projects or organizations, such as fundraising, editing support, or testing of hApp.

-### 4.4 Requests and Offers
+### 4.3 Requests and Offers

 - **hREA Integration**: Utilizes hREA for managing economic activities, including tracking resources, facilitating agreements, and matching needs.
 - **Request Creation**: Users can create requests, linked to specific projects, organizations and skills.